Home > Duplicate File Deletion Basics > Your Startup Disk is Full? 9 Tips to Free up Space on Mac Startup Disk

 Find out what is taking up space on your Mac’s startup disk

-In addition to the macOS operating system, which occupies a lot of storage space, the startup disk contains the apps that you install, the personal files that you import or create, the files you download, etc. They occupy space.
+In addition to the macOS operating system, which occupies a lot of storage space, the startup disk contains the apps that you install, the personal files that you import or create, the files you download, and more.
+They all occupy space.
 For example, large media files or large photo libraries devour storage quickly.

 Before you start freeing up space on your Mac’s startup disk, you need to know what to delete.
 Therefore, it’s important to know what takes up space.
 Below is how to check space on startup disk.

-5. Now you will see the categories of the files on your Mac and how much storage each category uses respectively.
+5. Scroll down and now you should see the categories of files on your Mac and how much storage each category uses respectively.

 How to free up space on Mac’s startup disk